Impact

 Affected Systems

-NI devices based on the GNCC GP5 platform running firmware version 7.1.76 are affected.
-The issue is confined to the device’s serial console subsystem, and no other firmware or hardware components are explicitly mentioned.
+Devices powered by GNCC GP5 firmware version 7.1.76 are affected.
+The issue is confined to the device’s serial console subsystem, and no other firmware or hardware components are explicitly mentioned in the data.

 Risk and Exploitability

-The EPSS score is not available, and the vulnerability is not listed in CISA’s KEV catalog, indicating that no publicly reported exploits exist.
-Nevertheless, because it requires only physical proximity to the device’s UART interface, the attack vector is low‑barrier and can be executed with minimal tools.
-In environments where physical security is weak, the risk of credential compromise remains high.
-The CWEs associated with this flaw are primarily information exposure, underscoring the need for data‑at‑rest or data‑in‑transit protection measures.
+The EPSS score is below 1%, indicating a very low probability of exploitation, and the vulnerability is not listed in CISA’s KEV catalog, suggesting no known public exploits.
+Because it requires only physical proximity to the device’s UART interface, the attack vector is low‑barrier and can be executed with minimal tools.
+In environments where physical security is weak, the risk of credential compromise remains significant.
+The CVSS score of 4.6 points to moderate severity.

 OpenCVE Enrichment